zacjszewczyk/model-schema/README.md

 # Model Schema

-Model Schema is a lightweight Python package for saving machine-learning models and building model manifests based on a single, versioned JSON contract.
+Model Schema is a lightweight Python package that supports machine learning model provenance and reproducibility by helping to construct descriptive model manifests based on a single, versioned JSON contract.

 ## Table of Contents